Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: Access AI

 \textbf{Problem formulation: }The ultra-dense networks in the emerging 5G era promises to support one million devices per $km^2$ in the future.
 However, with the full swing of IoTs reaching every corner, the anticipated device density could even surpass this target, particularly in large-scale cellular networks.
 To address this problem, consensus has been reached that spectrum sharing by various users and devices will play a key role, monitoring frequency-band use and dynamically determining spectrum sharing.
 With the available spectrum identified, secondary users (SUs) will share the opportunities efficiently and fairly, through an appropriate spectrum sharing strategy.
 Essentially, a distributed self-organized multi-agent system is highly desirable, where each SU acts in a self-organised manner without any information exchange with its peers.
 Since the complete state space of the network is typically very large, and not available online to SUs, the direct computation of optimal policies becomes intractable.

-\textbf{Drawbacks of conventional methods: }Most existing studies on the multi-agent case use game theory \cite{400}, matching theory \cite{401}, and graph colouring \cite{402} to obtain structured solutions.
+\textbf{Drawbacks of conventional methods: }Most existing studies on the multi-agent case use rely on game theory and matching theory \cite{400} to obtain structured solutions.
 But these model-dependent solutions make many impractical assumptions, such as the knowledge of signal-to-interference-plus-noise ratio (SINR), transmission power, and price from base stations.
 Moreover, when the number of users is larger than that of channels, model-dependent methods (graph colouring in particular) will become infeasible.
 Therefore, a fundamentally new approach to spectrum sharing needs to be developed, handling the large state space and enabling autonomous operation among a large number of SUs.

 \textbf{Unique advantages of using wireless AI techniques: }AI has emerged as a highly efficient solution to overcome these challenges in spectrum sharing.
 Here, we focus on analyzing the applications of AI in spectrum sharing with recent successful works.
 Many AI-empowered solutions with ML, DL and DRL techniques have been proposed to spectrum sharing issues in wireless communications.